SignPath/website/docs/documentation/directory-synchronization.md

 **Group synchronization:**

 * Groups are initially mapped using their `displayName` attribute.
 If a group does not exist in SignPath yet, it will be created.
+* Only one level of group membership is supported.
+Users are only synchronized if they are direct members of the synchronized group.
 * We suggest creating two "types" of groups:
 	* _Role groups_ like "PKI Team" or "Auditors" where users are mapped to a specific role, e.g. _Certificate Administrator_ or _Global Reader_.
 	* _Project specific groups_ that can be assigned within SignPath, such as "Project 1 Submitters" or "Project 2 Configurators".
 You can assign these groups the role _Regular User_.